The Brain Tumour Charity: HeadSmart

-HeadSmart aims to educate the public and healthcare professionals about the signs and symptoms of brain tumours in children and young people, to reduce diagnosis times, to save lives and to reduce long term disability.
+The Brain Tumour Charity's primary awareness campaign is HeadSmart, which aims to educate the public and healthcare professionals about the signs and symptoms of brain tumours in children and young people, to reduce diagnosis times, to save lives and to reduce long term disability.
 The campaign's goal is to reduce diagnosis times to four weeks or less in line with NHS targets.

 Raising awareness of brain tumours

 The charity campaigns on a range of issues that affect people affected by a brain tumour.
 They engage with politicians, policy makers and other influential stakeholders within the health sector, including responding to government consultations.
 The charity also works with like-minded organisations and networks across the UK to better understand local healthcare issues.

 In 2015 the charity commissioned a research project 'Living with a brain tumour', in partnership with an independent research agency.
 The research investigated the lived experience of adults with a brain tumour.
 Two publications have results from the research: